Use these quick links to explore this page:

 - Itching may intensify in warm conditions

 - Unlike allergies, itching is non-seasonal

-- Self-injury or infection nay result from heavy scratching and biting
+- Self-injury or infection may result from heavy scratching and biting

-Sarcoptic mange is clinically diagnosed by examining a skin scrapings under a microscope.
-Obtaining a definitive diagnosis is difficult with this method.
-The problem is they are fast and difficult is to catch.
+Sarcoptic mange is clinically diagnosed by examining skin scrapings under a microscope and identifying sarcoptes scabiei.
+Obtaining a definitive diagnosis is difficult with this method as they are fast and difficult to catch.
 Only 20% of cases have a positive scrape.
-Biopsies may also be used in certain circumstances with a similar degree of accuracy.

 In addition to the symptoms above, a telltale sign that may help with self-diagnosis is that other people and/or pets in your house start itching.
 Symptoms begin to appear about 10 days after exposure.

-A simple home test known as the pinna-pedal reflex test is reportedly about 85% accurate in detecting Sarcoptes mites Vigorously rub one earflap, moving from the tip down to the base of the ear for at least five seconds.
-A positive result is indicated by the hind leg moving as if to scratch the ear.
-Ears usually have the mites and their sensitivity triggers a scratching reflex.
+A simple home test known as the pinna-pedal reflex test is reportedly about 85% accurate in detecting Sarcoptes mites.
+However, this test can be a red herring as dogs with ear, Demodectic or Cheyletiella mites may also respond with a scratching reflex.
+The test is performed by vigorously rubbing one earflap, moving from the tip down to the base of the ear for at least five seconds.
+A positive result is indicated if the dog reacts with a scratching reflex with a hind leg moving as if to scratch the ear.
 Here is a video of one being performed.

 - Reinfestation common without household decontamination